Bantamlak12/alx-low_level_programming/0x09-static_libraries/README.md

-* [create_static_lib.sh](https://github.com/Bantamlak12/alx-low_level_programming/blob/master/0x09-static_libraries/create_static_lib.sh) - a bash script that create a static library.
+* [create_static_lib.sh](https://github.com/Bantamlak12/alx-low_level_programming/blob/master/0x09-static_libraries/create_static_lib.sh) - a bash script that can creates a static library.
 The above procedures are used to create one.